tomasmcm/MittenLink/README.md

   |  |  |    _|__|_  _   _  _     |        _  _   | |
   |  |  |  |  |  |  |/  / |/ |   _|    |  / |/ |  |/_)
   |  |  |_/|_/|_/|_/|__/  |  |_/(/\___/|_/  |  |_/| \_/

+ Protecting your cold wallet so you don't get burnt.
 ```

 Fully onchain verification and registry contract to store links between hot wallets and cold wallets.